Repeat Tasks

 - Hover over the Task you want to edit and click on the Edit Task link

-- In the prompt that appears, select Edit Instance
+- In the prompt that appears, select Edit this task only

 - Make your desired changes.